Active Learning Strategies to Improve Student Engagement in Medical Education

 While an active learning strategy does place an emphasis on the student’s role in the learning experience, it starts with an instructor who puts thought and planning into designing engaging educational scaffolds that include elaboration, generation, and reflection tasks.
 Is this worth the instructor’s efforts?
 Yes, the evidence outlined below supports implementation of active learning methods and makes them worthwhile to consider for innovative educators.

-Evidence for Active Learning Methods
+Evidence for the Benefit of Active Learning Methods

-There is robust, long-standing evidence that teaching by lecture alone is not an effective instructional method unless it includes an active learning component.(3,4,26) Analysis shows that undergraduate students in science, technology, engineering, and mathematics (STEM) courses participating in predominantly lecture-based courses were 1.5 times more likely to fail their examinations than students who were in courses that incorporated active learning.(5) There is evidence that active learning can decrease the achievement gap for students from underprivileged backgrounds.
+There is evidence that active learning can decrease the achievement gap for students from underprivileged backgrounds.
 Haak et al. studied college students in a biology course and found that using active learning strategies in the classroom daily and weekly improved the performance of all students and significantly increased achievement among disadvantaged learners.(27)

 While scientists have not completely elucidated the mechanisms behind the success of active learning practices, there is compelling evidence that active learning decreases cognitive load and improves retention in long-term memory.(3,4,10,12,28)